armory/docs/content/en/docs/release-notes/armoryspinnaker_v2-27-1-RC-preview.md

 #### General fixes

 * Fixed an NPE related to the `kubesvcCredentialsLoader`.
 * Fixed an issue where new namespaces failed to get created as part of a Deploy Manifest Stage.
-This issue occurred because of a validation problem.
+This issue occurred because of a validation problem. <!--BOB-30448-->
 * The Clouddriver service is now more resilient when starting.
 Previously, the service failed to start if an account that gets added has permission errors.
+* Fixed an issue where a stage never completes if the manifest getting deployed is of the kind `CSIDriver`. <!-- BOB-30402-->

 #### AWS Lambda

 > Note that these updates also require v1.0.8 of the AWS Lambda plugin.

 - Fixed an issue in the UI where a stack trace gets displayed when you try to view functions. <!--BOB-30359-->
-- Fixed an issue where the UI did not show functions for an application when there are no configured clusters.
+- Fixed an issue where the UI did not show functions for an application if there are no configured clusters.
 Functions now appear instead of a 404 error. <!--BOB-30260-->
 - Caching behavior and performance have been improved.
 The changes include fixes for the following issues:
   - The Lambda API returns request conflicts (HTTP status 409).
   - Event Source Mapping of ARNs fails after initially succeeding.
 This occured during the Lambda Event Configuration Task.